How I Removed My Acrylic Nails At Home

 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.

-How to Remove your Acrylic Nails At Home
+How to Remove Acrylic Nails At Home

 What you Need:

 • Some sort of disposable absorbing item.
-Paper towel, cotton balls, fast food napkins, you get the idea.
+Paper towels, cotton balls, fast food napkins, you get the idea.
 You don't need anything fancy, but you want to be able to layer it up so it can be an absorbent pad/sponge

 • Aluminum foil